 If you have 5 days or longer to play with, slow things down and explore at your leisure.
 You could spend a full day in one place, allowing a bit more time to explore the area.

-If you want to climb Snowdon, remember to factor in a full day for that as well.
+NOTE: If you want to climb Snowdon, remember to factor in a full day for that as well.
 The YHA Pen-y-Pass Hostel and the Llyn Gwynant Campsite are both in excellent locations for starting the more popular Snowdon hikes, or you can start several of the hiking routes from Llanberis.

 Section 1: Cardiff to Brecon

 Ideally placed on the south coast, the Welsh capital is great for a city break, or as a hopping-off point for some day trips in the area.
-Cardiff also makes an excellent starting point for a Wales road trip.
+Cardiff also makes an excellent starting point for a road trip.

 Recommended Tour: 24 Hour Hop-on Hop-Off Bus Tour Cardiff (from £14pp)

-Caerphilly Castle
+Stop 2: Caerphilly Castle

-Stop for 1-2 hours to explore the castle.
+How Long: 1-2 hours to explore the castle.

 Caerphilly Castle is the biggest castle in Wales, and the second largest in Britain after Windsor – so no surprise that this is one of the most popular attractions in South Wales.